Frequently Asked Questions

 We offer hot lunch on Mondays, Wednesdays, and Fridays.
 One day a week we offer pizza.
 The two other days we offer a variety of options from a local restaurant, such as hot dogs or macaroni and cheese.
 We have microwaves available to heat up food brought from home.
 Milk is available every day.
 Hot lunch and milk are ordered by filling out a monthly menu and pre-paying.

-Yes, we currently offer three and four-year-old preschool, prekindergarten, and kindergarten through eighth grade.
+Yes, we offer three and four-year-old preschool, prekindergarten, and kindergarten through eighth grade.

-Each student in grades 6 through 8 has his or her own tablet.
-Middle school students are allowed to bring home the tablet.
+Each student in grades 6 through 8 has his or her own school-provided tablet.
+Middle school students are encouraged to bring home their tablets each night.
 We also have a classroom set of tablets that are used for grades K through 5.

 We have a classroom set of laptops that are used in the classrooms and in the weekly technology class.

-Each classroom in grades 1 through 5 also has 4 desktop computers.
+Each classroom in grades 1 through 5 also has four desktop touchscreen computers.

 SOTL school has achieved accreditation through National Lutheran School Accreditation.

-Busing is not available at this time, but we have a great carpooling network.
+Busing is not available at this time, but many parents carpool.